andresilper/Trypanosoma_Project/README.md

 ### Characteristics

-Traditional blood smear slides images were otained from microscopes, and then processed for guaranting positive and negative images balancing as well as resolution.
+Traditional blood smear slides images were otained from microscopes, and then processed for guaranteeing positive and negative images balance as well as resolution.

 - **Resolution:** 224×224 pixels
 - **Classes:**